vitiral/fiction-civboot/toll/start2.md

 LOTION DISPENSER...
 ```

-What the lotion dispenser is I have no idea.
+What the `LOTION DISPENSER` is I have no idea.
 My guess is it's a Baywatch joke
 and it's for the glue dispenser.
 The diagnostics continued with most of the
 parts saying OK, some saying they required scheduled maintenance.
 The
 Horizontal Actuator was apparently malfunctioning.
 Pamela, you're a real life
-saver (get it?).
+saver.

 Re-reading the help menu I see there are actually maintenance logs for the failing
 part.
-I type `logs view "HORIZONTAL ACTUATOR"` and see the following logs from
+I type `logs view "HORIZONTAL ACTUATOR"` as suggested and see the
-about a year ago:
+following logs from about a year ago:

 ```
-1. reran diagnostics for failing part, watching motion diagnose "HORIZONTAL ACTUATOR"
+1. reran diagnostics for failing part, watching motion
+  Command: diagnose "HORIZONTAL ACTUATOR"
 2. bed jerked, possible jam.
 3. manually inspected by moving forward/backward
 4. noticed bent arm piece.
 Not sure what caused.